 These breakfast potatoes don’t require much by way of ingredients or preparation.
 Start by dicing the potatoes into 1-inch cubes.
 You can peel them if you choose; I keep the skin.

-Next, add them to a pot with 4 cut of very warm water and a tablespoon of salt.
+Next, add them to a pot with 4 cups of very warm water and a tablespoon of salt.
 Boil the potatoes for 10 minute boil.
-They should be fork tender but firm and intact.
+The 10 minutes start as soon as you place the pan on the stove.
+You need a skillet or wide pan so that that water boils quickly and evenly.
+I just use the skillet that I fry them in.
+Once done, they should be fork tender but firm and intact.
 Drain and pat dry; set them aside.

-In a skillet, add cooking oil and heat over medium flame.
+In the drained and dried skillet, add cooking oil and heat over medium flame.
 Fry the potatoes golden brown.
 Drain them on a paper towel-lined sheet pan.

 Recipes to serve with restaurant-style Home Fries